Yuragy/Arsenal-Kit/README.md

 ---

 > **Disclaimer:**
-> This software is provided “as-is,” without any express or implied warranty.
+> This software is provided as-is, without any express or implied warranty.
 Use it at your own risk.
 We are not responsible for any damage or misuse.
 Cobalt Strike is a commercial product of Fortra, LLC; this kit is a community extension and is not endorsed by or affiliated with Fortra, LLC.